ITfoxtec/FoxIDs/docs/login.md

 You can change the claims the login authentication method pass on with [claim transforms](claim-transform.md).

 ### All login configurations
-All login configurations are available after clicking show advanced settings.
+All login configurations are available after clicking show advanced.

 ![Configure Login](images/configure-login-advanced.png)